Did you know that the average price of a used car is more than $13,000?

 But let’s say you miss a spot.
 That spot is your interest rate; anytime you take out a loan, you’re going to get a little burned because of an interest rate.
 The bigger the interest rate, the more of your skin that’s left unprotected and the more burned you’ll get.

-Whenever you’re checking out bank, credit union or dealership financing rates, your goal is to get burned the least amount possible.
+Whenever you’re checking out a bank, credit union or dealership financing rates, your goal is to get burned the least amount possible.
 To do that you have to keep a laser-like focus on interest rates and loan lengths.

 Your goal is to get the lowest interest rate over the least amount of time, just like your goal on a sunny day is to keep your skin as protected as possible and away from the sun as much as possible.